 They charge around 800,000 IDR per person for a day trip, although tours and prices can be arranged depending on where you want to visit.

-If you’re looking for an adventure and a way to save money, it’s not hard to travel to Nusa Penida alone.
+If you’re looking for an adventurous way to tour Nusa Penida then it’s not hard to travel to Nusa Penida alone.
 We tried and tested it for our second visit to Nusa Penida so can speak from experience.

-Ferries depart from Sanur daily with departure times varying from 7am, 9am, 11am, 3pm and 5pm.
+Sanur to Nusa Penida ferries depart daily from 7am, 9am, 11am, 3pm and 5pm.

 There are many ferry operators to choose from although we’ve only ever travelled with Dwi Manunggal and have had no problems.